 Analysis Statement: As noted in the metric section above, our CTE participation increased by 39% and our Life Skills participation decreased by 16%, and we had no students completing A-G or CTE pathways.
 To address these challenges, we are actively strengthening partnerships with Workforce Innovation and Opportunity Act (WIOA) programs to expand career pathway options and work-based learning experiences with our partners HopeBuilders and Ready Set OC.
-We also continue to offer our Arts, Media, and Entertainment CTE pathway which allows students to explore the fundamentals of film and video production, media literacy, script writing, and more while consisting of four courses: Introduction to Arts, Media, and Entertainment, Introduction to Media Arts, Media Arts 2, and Media Arts 3.
+We also continue to offer our Arts, Media, and Entertainment CTE pathway which allows students to explore the fundamentals of film and video production, media literacy, script writing, and more.
 We are also expanding our Dual Enrollment offerings with courses offered through Chaffey, Cerritos, and Rio Hondo Colleges including English, Spanish, Japanese, Child Development, and Career Life Planning and Personal Exploration.
 The addition of dedicated College and Career Paraprofessional position further enhances our capacity to provide targeted guidance and support for our Dual Enrollment and workforce development programs.

-Action 2.2: Professional development addressing English Learners, low income and foster youth students.
+Action 2.2: Professional development addressing English learners, low-income, and foster youth students.